YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that during turnaround point from where mupip applies logical records, backward recover found that epoch's transaction number is greater than the current database transaction number.

-Action: Contact your system administrator and if necessary report the entire incident context to your GT.M support channel.
+Action: Contact your system administrator and if necessary report the entire incident context to your YottaDB support channel.

 -------------------------
 EQUAL